JoeLorenzoMontano/jolomo-rag-ai-systems/README.md

 ```

 Note that running Ollama in a container may be significantly slower, especially on CPU-only machines.

-## Working with Documents

-- Place documents in Markdown (.md) format in the `rag-documents` directory
-- Process documents using the Web UI or API endpoint
-- Query your documents through the chat interface or advanced query page

 ## Key Features

 - **Smart Document Chunking**: Automatically splits documents into semantic chunks for optimal retrieval